Believe Me (film)

-Believe Me is a 2014 American independent comedy-drama film directed by Will Bakke, co-written with Michael B. Allen, and produced by Alex Carroll.
+Believe Me is a 2014 American independent drama film directed by Will Bakke, co-written with Michael B. Allen, and produced by Alex Carroll.
 The film stars Alex Russell, Zachary Knighton, Johanna Braddy, Miles Fisher, Sinqua Walls, Max Adler, with Nick Offerman, and Christopher McDonald.

 Plot

 Smart, handsome, and charming, there is no one who could say no to college senior Sam.
 But when a surprise tuition bill leaves him thousands of dollars in the hole, Sam is forced to think outside the box.
 Convincing his three roommates they can make a killing exploiting the gullible church crowd, the guys start a sham charity and begin campaigning across the country, raising funds for a cause as fake as their message.
 But when sweet tour manager Callie, the object of Sam's affections, discovers their ruse, it's Sam's moment, alone in the spotlight, to decide what he really believes.